Daniela-Padilha/42_Exam_Study/Milestone5/level1/polyset/README.md

 Assignment name  : polyset

 Expected files   : searchable_array_bag.cpp, searchable_array_bag.hpp,
 searchable_tree_bag.cpp, searchable_tree_bag.hpp, set.cpp, set.hpp

 --------------------------------------------------------------------------------

-you will find in this directory some classes:
+You will find in this directory some classes:
  - bag: an abstract class representing a bag
  - searchable_bag: an abstract class representing a bag with the ability to search in it.